 Discover the many different routes on the Hawaiian Islands that are perfect for road trips.
 Drive along Big Island’s East Coast to reach Hawaii Volcanoes National Park or follow Maui’s Kahekili Highway through lush valleys.

 Hikers love Hawaii and each of its islands is full of beautiful hikes to go on.
-From volcanic landscapes to beaches or tropical forests, there is a whole lot to discover.
+From volcanic landscapes to beaches to tropical forests, there is a whole lot of scenic wonders to discover.

 Enjoy the tropical climate at the world-famous white, black and green sand beaches.
 From Oahu, the most populated island, to the small gem of Molokai, there are perfect beaches everywhere.